1-877-929-7245

 Day 9 - Across the Alps to Italy in First Class on the Bernina Express

-An incredible experience awaits today as we climb the Alps on the astonishing Bernina Express in First Class.
-From our panoramic cars, the exceptional alpine scenery continuously impresses throughout our journey.
-A truly memorable experience is to be had when we step off the train at Alp Grüm.
-Greeted by jaw-dropping views of the Palü Glacier, we soak up these magical surroundings.
-This stunning route then twists its way down the mountains, spiraling round the remarkable corkscrew viaduct at Brusio before crossing the border into Italy.
+An incredible experience awaits today as we climb the Alps on the Bernina Express in First Class.
+From our panoramic carriages, the exceptional alpine scenery continuously impresses throughout our journey.

-Free time in our destination of Tirano allows you to explore the narrow, cobbled streets and characterful piazzas of the charming Italian valley town, where you can enjoy lunch.
+A truly memorable experience is when we step off the train at Alp Grüm.
+After we're greeted by jaw-dropping views of the Palü Glacier, this stunning route then twists its way down the mountains, spiraling around the remarkable corkscrew viaduct at Brusio before crossing the border into Italy.
+Free time in our destination of Tirano allows you to explore the narrow, cobbled streets and characterful piazzas of the Italian valley town, where you can enjoy lunch.
 A regional specialty is pizzoccheri, a hearty buckwheat pasta dish made with potato, cabbage and cheese.

 Includes